NPashaP/Viz/README.md

-A Collection of layouts in JavaScript for creating data visualizations using D3.
+A Collection of visualization layouts in JavaScript and D3.

 ## Examples